 One of the things we hear a lot is people’s reluctance to pay an annual fee on a credit card.
 Obviously, we’d love there to be no annual fees or at least to have them all waived the first year.
 Sadly, that is not usually the case.
 The key to this post is a reminder to not let annual fees keep you from getting credit cards.
 There are several reasons that it can be worth it to pay an annual fee.

 It is always worth paying an annual fee for the signup bonus.
 Let’s say I get a signup bonus of 60,000 points for the Chase Sapphire Preferred Card.
 I can do multiple things with those points.
 My sister just used 70,000 points to book a one-way business seat to Greece.
 She transferred Ultimate Rewards to United to book them.
 That seat would normally cost $5,586.
 She got it after signing up herself for that card and referring her husband for it.
 I think that the $95 annual fee is worth that signup bonus, don’t you?

 Maybe you just plan to use points for domestic travel, and you could get at least 2 domestic roundtrip tickets for those points.
 In this example, if I wanted to take a family member from Denver -San Diego, we could go for about 55,000 points and under $30 in taxes and fees.
 I feel like that $95 annual fee is totally worth it here too!
-I would normally have had to pay over $1,000 for these tickets.
+I would normally have had to pay over $600 for these tickets.

-There are many times that paying that annual fee is totally worth the benefits you get from the card.
+Many times, paying that annual fee is worth the benefits you get from the card.
 I have kept my United Explorer card for years, even without the signup bonus.
-I pay $95 a year and this is what I get:
+I pay $95 a year, and this is what I get: